 Healthy Breakfast Sandwich

 Turkey bacon, egg whites, and arugula make a delicious yet healthy breakfast sandwich.
-Choose whole wheat over white for your bread to increase the nutrition even more.
+Choose whole wheat over white for your bread to increase the fiber.

 English Muffin Breakfast Sandwich Recipe

-One of my favorite variations, the English muffin breakfast sandwich uses English Muffins for the bread.
+One of my favorite variations, the English muffin breakfast sandwich, uses English Muffins for the bread.
 You can get these in white, whole wheat, whole grain, and even gluten-free.
 (This is what you get when you order an Egg McMuffin, just healthier!)

 Hashbrown Eggwich